Howdy! Welcome to my home page.👋

-🔥 I am actively seeking for a PhD in 26Fall in US.
+🔥 I am seeking for PhD position in 26Fall in US.

 Please feel free to reach out to me via email if you believe I am a good fit for your research team.